grandpabbie/virgils/README.md

 You will see the `V` icon installed in your browser bar.
 From there, you can click and use it.

 click, `Virgilify` to run the conversion.

+## Conversion
+Numbers less than or equal to 50 are not converted. numbers greater than fifty are converted to Virgils as follows: `num/50 = virgils. `